 - Blockchain will also enable further disruption of the traditional banks by fintech and non-bank tech players.
-New entrants, free of legacy problems, could utilise blockchain to create a radically cheaper platform for innovation.
-Banks need to start work with blockchain technology now in order not to be disintermediated by new entrants.
+New entrants, free of legacy problems, could utilize the Blockchain to create a radically cheaper platform for innovation.
+Banks need to start work with Blockchain technology now in order not to be disintermediated by new entrants.

 1. KYC and identity management

 Know your customer (KYC) requests can cause delays to banking transactions, typically taking days and sometimes weeks to complete.
 Current KYC processes also entail substantial duplication of effort between banks (and other third-party institutions).
 While annual compliance costs are high, there are also large penalties for failing to follow KYC guidelines properly.

 The solution?
 Banks such as OCBC, HSBC and Tokyo Mitsubishi are already trialing a consortium in Asian markets that operates on a distributed ledger platform.